ChandupaJay1/ChandupaJay1/README.md

 - 🤝 I’m looking for help with **others**

-- 👨‍💻 All of my projects are available at [https://nerdtechlk.com/?i=1](https://nerdtechlk.com/?i=1)
+- 👨‍💻 All of our projects are available at [My Company Web](https://nerdtechlk.com/?i=1)

 - 💬 Ask me about **anything**